 Vitamin E is an essential nutrient for our eyesight, brain, blood, skin and immune system.
 Vitamin E is also a potent antioxidant that helps fight free radicals in cells.
 Free radicals are molecules that are produced after exposure to environmental factors such as smoking, pollution, UV rays, and radiation.
 Antioxidant vitamins first discovered in the 1980s are associated with cell breakdown.
 Vitamin E protects the body from free radical damage.
 But vitamin E has a strong dependence on vitamin C, vitamin B3, selenium, and glutathione, which means that a diet rich in vitamin E cannot be optimal if it is not taken in conjunction with other nutrients.

 Vitamin E deficiencies are, thankfully, rare.
 Those with deficiencies often have a disease which is linked to fats not being properly digested or absorbed such as Chron’s disease or cystic fibrosis.
 A vitamin E deficiency can cause muscle and nerve damage that can result in the loss of feeling in limbs, loss of body movement and control, muscle weakness, vision problems and the weakening of the immune system.

 Outside of fighting off free radicals and supporting your immune system, vitamin E has a list of other potential benefits.

-A study performed in 2015 by the Department of Epidemiology and Health Statistics of the Qingdao University Medical College found that vitamin E intake and high serum-tocopherol levels were linked to a decreased risk of age-related cataracts.
+A 2015 study conducted by the Department of Epidemiology and Biostatistics, Qingdao University School of Medicine found that vitamin E intake and high serum tocopherol levels were associated with a reduced risk of age-related degeneration.

 Can Aid in Muscle Repair